datamunjr/kickbox-integration/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/kickbox-integration` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to WooCommerce > Kickbox Integration to configure your API key
+3. Go to WooCommerce > Settings > Kickbox to configure your API key
 4. Set up your verification actions and enable the features you need

 == Frequently Asked Questions ==